Revealing the Invisible: Michigan community center promotes air quality awareness

 Mike knows that increased air quality knowledge will lead to greater overall environmental health awareness and community engagement in Durand.
 "With all these different data points available, it makes it a lot easier for people to make good decisions.
 The more often they make good decisions, the more they’ll appreciate it," he said.

-One such data point that’s provided by Dabble’s air quality monitoring station – Durand’s pollen count.
+One such data point published together on Dabble’s air quality monitoring station – Durand’s pollen count.

-High pollen count measured in Durand, Michigan on July 9, 2024.
+High pollen count in Durand, Michigan on July 9, 2024.
 Source: IQAir.

 On high pollen count days – as on poor air quality days in general – people in Durand can choose to close their doors and windows, run an air purifier, and avoid outdoor activity should they be sensitive to pollen.